carljosephsalac/carljosephsalac/README.md

 </h1>

 # About Me
-I graduated at University of Rizal System Cainta with the degree of Bachelor of Science in Information Technology.
-I am passionate about software development and continuously learning various technologies to build user-friendly and robust applications.
+I am passionate about software development and continuously learning various technologies to build user-friendly and robust applications that solves real world problems.

 # Tech Stack